codyzu/cpinfo20-site/m4/nosql-queries.md

 node .\countries.js
 ```

-Of course, we could have *replaced* the above code with a single line:
+We could have *replaced* the above code with a single line. **This is equivalent to the previous code snippet:**

 ```javascript
 const franceSnapshot2 = await firestore